Understanding the Initial Response Governing Principle: A full breakdown

 Conclusion

 As global challenges grow more complex, from cyberattacks to natural disasters, the ability to respond swiftly and effectively will remain a defining factor in organizational resilience.
-By embracing the initial response governing principle, entities can safeguard their operations, protect stakeholders, and navigate crises with confidence.
+By embracing the initial response governing principle, entities can safeguard their operations, protect stakeholders, and handle crises with confidence.